 “Petits Machins” – “The fact that these musicians mostly follow each other instinctively into such undefined territory is jolting.
 Absent of any form of actual standardization, these rare glimpses into the thought processes of geniuses validates their singular language as impossible to replicate in any way that would do this original recording justice.
 Though relatively brief, this track is the highlight of the album, and its significance to jazz remains tantamount.
 Through it, an apex of creativity in Miles’ career was reached, and the track also shows why each musician here is considered an A-list innovator." – Marcus Singletary

-“Filles de Kilimanjaro” – I suppose it’s the title, but this track has always seemed mountainous to me with its peaks and valleys.
-Yet it also makes me feel like dancing (maybe that’s the “Filles” part) because of Ron’s strong bass work.
-He repeats the same motif often enough to keep the listener grounded, but he’s also throwing out variations – calling our attention to wondrous highlights along the path.
-Herbie and Tony respond in kind.
-Finally, Miles calls the filles home with some of his most poignant playing.
+“Filles de Kilimanjaro” – This track has always seemed mountainous to me with its peaks and valleys, yet it also makes me feel like dancing because of Ron’s strong bass work.
+Herbie and Tony respond in kind, and Miles calls the filles home with some of his most poignant playing.